yiyaoW11/PhotoTune-AI/README.md

 Rows are true moods; columns are predicted moods.
 Bright cells on the diagonal are correct predictions.
 Off-diagonal cells reveal which moods get confused with which.

+### Three tiers of performance

+The 12 moods cluster naturally into three performance bands:

+**Tier 1: Solved (F1 ≥ 0.80) — 4 moods**
+`edgy_cool`, `moody_dark`, `adventurous`, `energetic_party`.
+These all share one property: **visually distinctive features that CLIP can latch onto**.
+Moody photos are literally dark.
+Adventurous photos show mountains and dramatic landscapes.
+Edgy photos have urban grit, leather, and graffiti.
+Party photos have crowds with stage lighting.
+CLIP's training on 400M image-caption pairs makes these features easy to recognize, and our zero-shot prompts align well with how these moods actually look. `edgy_cool` achieved a perfect 1.000 across all metrics. `moody_dark` and `adventurous` both hit 100% recall — every photo in those categories was correctly identified.

+**Tier 2: Workable (F1 0.60–0.80) — 4 moods**
+`cozy_intimate`, `chill_relaxed`, `nostalgic`, `melancholic`.
+These work reasonably but have specific weaknesses. `nostalgic` has perfect precision (1.000) but only 50% recall — when CLIP says "nostalgic," it's always right, but it misses half of all nostalgic photos, predicting `chill_relaxed`, `happy_upbeat`, or `romantic_dreamy` instead.
+This means the prompt is too narrow.

+**Tier 3: Struggling (F1 < 0.60) — 4 moods**
+`ethereal`, `romantic_dreamy`, `happy_upbeat`, `fun_playful`.
+These are where the system needs the most work.
+Notably, they're all "subjective" mood categories.

 ## 🛠️ Tech stack

 - **Python 3.10+**